 Advantages of Pole Barn Construction

-Conventional foundations are expensive, requiring extensive excavation and abundant materials in order to construct reinforced concrete slabs, footings and grade beams, principally steel reinforcing bars (rebar) and concrete.
+Conventional foundations are expensive, requiring extensive excavation and abundant materials in order to construct reinforced concrete slabs, footings and grade beams, principally steel reinforcing bars, also known as rebar, and concrete.
 The process of constructing a foundation requires many hours of skilled labor building concrete forms, laying out rebar elements and then wiring them together.
-The principal advantage of pole barn construction is that it elements most of this.
-A post-hole digger and a modest amount of concrete to stabilize each post gets the building above ground.
+The principal advantage of pole barn construction is that it eliminates most of this.
+A post-hole digger and a modest amount of concrete to stabilize each post get the building above ground.